serokell/blog-posts/existential-vs-universal-quantification/article.md

 Luckily for users, module `Control.Exception` provides special function `fromException`, the purpose of which is to extract the inner value and cast to a specified type.
 But how that is done is a topic for a different article.

-### Existential quantification in functions
+### Existential quantification in function signatures

-Existential quantification can also happen in functions.
+Existential quantification can also happen in function signatures.

 In order to proceed further, you'll have to enable the [`RankNTypes`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/rank_polymorphism.html) extension.
 This enables us to create higher-rank types.